estiwidder/bold360-mobile-docs-android/docs/advanced-topics/entities-and-personal-info.md

     }
     ```

-## Missing entites and Personal information
+## Missing information for personalize responses

-Dynamically required details.
-Depends on user query and the article the Bot responses with.
+## COMMENT: ARE THESE CUSTOM ENTITIES?
+THERE IS ALSO AN ISSUE WITH THE TEXT HERE - FOR SOME REASON IT IS SET AS A HYPERLINK.
+These entities are use to dynamically retrieve details from the user details required to personalize the response to the user query.
-articles of this sort are configured with a Bold360ai provider which formats the response to contain the entities tag pattern, that are being recognized by the SDK as the needed information (please contect out support for farther information about the [Bold360AI provider](https://support.bold360.com/bold360/help/how-do-i-create-a-csv-provider)).
+These articles contain entities tags within the response which are recognized by the SDK as the missin information needed to properly display the article as intended (refer to  [Bold360AI provider](https://support.bold360.com/bold360/help/how-do-i-create-a-csv-provider) for more information).

 - **Missing entites**:
-  Details that the user is asked to provide before the requested data can be supplied.
+  There may be cases in which the chatbot needs additional data from the user in order to providethe appropriate answer.
-  The provider which assigned to the article identifies which extra details are needed in order to get a response to a user query.
-According to the entities that were set to the account, the App is asked to provide thoes details by calling the `EntitiesProvider.provide`.
+  The entities defined in the article identify the missisng details required to provide the user with the response.
+According to the entities set in the account, the app is asked to provide thoes details by calling the `EntitiesProvider.provide`.
   ##### Missing entities can be, names, account numbers, etc.

 - **Personal information**:
-  Extra user personal info, that may be requested from the App by the SDK regarding a specific entity, in order to provide a response.
+  This refers to additional personal information related to the user that will be requested in the app by the SDK for  specific entities, to provide a response.
-  Needed once the BE provides a response which contains, info needed place holders.
-The App provided personal info is than used to replace those place holders.
+  This occurs when the response (the artocle) contains placeholders for information.
+The app provides this personalinformation that is then inserted to the appropriate placeholders.
   ##### Personal information can be, account balance, passport number, etc.

 ---